Margarita cupcakes pair a perfectly sweet vanilla-lime cupcake with the boozy goodness of tequila. They’re a hit at any summer party!

 Keep buttercream at room temperature if using the same day, or transfer to an airtight container and refrigerate up to 3 days or freeze up to 1 month.
 Before using, bring to room temperature and beat with paddle attachment on low speed until smooth again, about 5 minutes.

-Frost the cooled cupcakes with the buttercream.
+Frost the cooled margarita cupcakes with the buttercream.
 Garnish with lime zest and lime slices as desired.

-PS. if your family is having a huge 4th of July get together these would be perfect.
-It may quiet the kids a bit and lower stress levels.
+PS. if your family is having a huge 4th of July get together, these margarita cupcakes would be perfect.
+It may quiet the kids a bit and lower stress levels. 😉